edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > ## Conda packages cache directory (pkgs_dirs)
-> When you first install a package, conda will download the tar.bz2 packages into the package cache directory defined by the conda variable pkgs_dirs.
+> When you first install a package, conda will download the tar.bz2 packages into the package cache directory.
 Before conda install a package it will look in the package directory .
 > By default this will be placed under ~/.conda/pkgs.
 > For Anaconda 5.0.1 and newer, you can also configure your pkgs directory location by using the following command:
 > ~~~